Fisheries Strategy

 The strategy reflects the improving state of the River Mersey with fish starting to return to the rivers following the devasting impact on fish (and other river ecology) from the industrial revolution and urbanisation.

-We are currently engaging with fishing organisations and other interested stakeholders about the strategy and welcome your views.
+We have engaged with fishing organisations and other interested stakeholders about the strategy and continue to welcome your views.

 Please contact info@merseyrivers.org if you would like more information or to provide any views or comments on the strategy.